tadessetdk/routn/README.md

 Features
 ---------
-- routing based on relative path or hash (optional)
+- routes based on hash or relative path
+	- hash enabled by default
+	- if disabled, relative path will be used
 - intercepts link clicks on the document and route them
-- save route context data in history
+- update route context data in history
 - option to skip history of mutating actions
 - chained route handlers
 - external navigation